lynnfaraday/aresmush.com/tutorials/manage/building.md

 * OOC - The backstage areas where people hang out when they're not playing, or official business takes place.
 * Roleplay Room (RPR) - A hybrid of the two; it's not technically part of the onstage grid, but roleplay takes place here.
 RP Rooms could be supplanted by the scene system, but some people still find them easier to use for private RP.

 The status system is based off the room type.
-If you're in an offstage room, you're considered OOC.
-If you're in an onstage or RP room, you're considered IC.
+If you're in an OOC room, you're considered OOC.
+If you're in an IC or RP room, you're considered IC.

+There is a special OOC room named "Offstage" that serves as a player lounge.
+The `offstage` command will return you there, and `onstage` command will take you back to the last IC room you visited.
+If you've never been IC before, it will take you to the special IC starting room.
+See 'Special Rooms' below for more information.

 ## Areas